Lecture Notes in Quantum Mechanics

-Digression: when Dirac found his Lorentz invariant Hamiltonian, it came out with a spectrum that had an unbounded set of negative energy levels.
-Dirac's idea to "save" his Hamiltonian was to assume that all the negative energy levels are full of particles.
-Thus we have a meaningful ground state.
-If we kick a particle from a negative to a positive energy level we create an electron-positron pair, which requires a positive excitation energy.

-But we know from classical mechanics that there is a transformation that reverses the dynamics.
+At first sight it seems that in classical mechanics there is a transformation that reverses the dynamics.
 All we have to do is to invert the sign of the velocity.
 Namely $p \mapsto -p$ while $x\mapsto x$.
 So why not to realize this transformation in the laboratory?
 This was Loschmidt's claim against Boltzman.
 Boltzman's answer was "go and do it".
 Why is it "difficult" to do?
 Most people will probably say that to reverse the sign of an Avogadro number of particles is tough.
 But in fact there is a better answer.
 In a sense it is impossible to reverse the sign even of one particle!
 If we believe that the dynamics of the system are realized by a Hamiltonian, then {\em the only physical transformations} are proper canonical transformations.
-In quantum mechanical language we say that any physical realizable evolution process is described by a unitary operator.
-We are going to claim that the transformation $p \mapsto -p$ while $x \mapsto x$ cannot be realized by any physical Hamiltonian.
-The time reversal transformations that we are going to discuss are anti-unitary.
-They cannot be realized in an actual laboratory experiment.
-This leads to the distinction between "microreversibility" and actual "reversibility": It is one thing to say that a Hamiltonian has time reversal symmetry.
-It is a different story to actually reverse the evolution.
+Such transformations preserves the Poisson brackets, whereas ${\{ p \mapsto -p, \ x\mapsto x\}}$ inverts sign.
+So it cannot be physically realized.